-- (22) Judgment as to Personal, Family, or General History, or Boundaries.
+Subdivision (22).
 A hearsay exception in this area was originally justified on the ground that verdicts were evidence of reputation.
 As trial by jury graduated from the category of neighborhood inquests, this theory lost its validity.
 It was never valid as to chancery decrees.
 Nevertheless the rule persisted, though the judges and writers shifted ground and began saying that the judgment or decree was as good evidence as reputation.

 See City of London v.
 Clerke, Carth.
 181, 90 Eng.
 Rep. 710 (K.B.
 1691); Neill v.
 Duke of Devonshire, 8 App.
 Cas.
 135 (1882).
 The shift appears to be correct, since the process of inquiry, sifting, and scrutiny which is relied upon to render reputation reliable is present in perhaps greater measure in the process of litigation.
-While this might suggest a broader area of application, the affinity to reputation is strong, and subdivision (22) goes no further, not even including character. - (23) Other Exceptions.
+While this might suggest a broader area of application, the affinity to reputation is strong, and subdivision (22) goes no further, not even including character.

+Subdivision (23).
 Whether or not to include a general section like this divided the United States Congress during its consideration of the Federal Rules of Evidence.
-At first the House Committee on the Judiciary deleted draft rules that there are certain exceptional circumstances where evidence which is found by a court to have guarantees of trustworthiness equivalent to or exceeding the guarantees reflected by the presently limited exceptions, and to have a high degree of probativeness and necessity could properly be admissible.

-[803 (24) and 804 (b) (5)] intended to allow courts flexibility in creating hearsay exceptions to fit particular cases.
+At first the House Committee on the Judiciary deleted draft rules [803(24) and 804 (b)(5)] intended to allow courts flexibility in creating hearsay exceptions to fit particular cases.
 Such rules were viewed "as injecting too much uncertainty into the law of evidence and impairing the ability of practitioners to prepare for trial."
-The Senate Committee on the Judiciary believed
+The Senate Committee on the Judiciary believed that there are certain exceptional circumstances where evidence which is found by a court to have guarantees of trustworthiness equivalent to or exceeding the guarantees reflected by the presently listed exceptions, and to have a high degree of probativeness and necessity could properly be admissible.